incubyte/incubyte.github.io/content/blog/one-year-of-incubyte.md

 It all started when— unbeknownst to the world, a series of lockdowns changed the way India Inc. operated.
-The world hit a big fast forward button to the future of remote work.
+The world hit a big fast-forward button to the future of remote work.
 And right around that time, in February of 2020, a small team that called itself Incubyte set out on its own mission in this new normal.

 A common goal to create well-crafted software and promote better coding practices in India is what brought the team together.
 This blog commemorates our first anniversary, but more than that, it is a tribute to Incubyte’s wonderful journey and the individuals who have contributed to it.

 Today, we are a completely remote network of Craftspeople spread across the nation and grew through the pandemic, from zero to 30 and counting!

-It has been a journey worth discovering, milestones worth experiencing and setbacks too that made us smarter.
+It has been a journey worth discovering, milestones worth experiencing, and setbacks too that made us smarter.
 As we complete one year in the software services industry, we’d love to share our acquired knowledge.

 ### Behind the Scenes at Incubyte